2026 Logistics

 Bring your favorite coffee mug and water bottle along!

 Please reach out with food questions/concerns if you have them to rar.champlainvalley@gmail.com.
-Last year we ran a fully nut-free event which we can accomodate again if we have severe nut allergies!
+Our first year we ran a fully nut-free event which we can accommodate again if we have severe nut allergies!

 BIKE TYPE

 If you don't have a bike or travel logistics are too complicated for you to bring one, you will be totally fine!
-This is an optional way to explore this part of Vermont but there will be plenty of sit-down workshops to attend not on the bike.
+There are heaps of off-the-bike workshops and community building that happen at RAR NAR so it's completely optional to bring a bike.

 POWER/ELECTRONICS

-Come with your gadgets fully charged, and please plan on bringing battery packs, external chargers and charging cords for devices you may need throughout the retreat.
-There will be limited charging and WiFi available at the lodge, but with 100+ people onsite you should plan for an off grid experience.
+Come with your gadgets fully charged, and please plan on bringing battery packs, external chargers, and charging cords for devices you may need throughout the retreat.
+There will be limited charging and no WiFi available, so please plan for an off-grid experience.

 PACKING LIST